Legal pyrotechnics: Hamburg given green light to use 'legal pyro' for the first time | DW | 04.02.2020

 German football fans are well-known for eye-catching in-stadium displays which often involve illegal pyrotechnics.
 Now, for the first time, the German FA has granted permission for a 'legal' pyro show.

-In a first for Germany football, when Hamburg face Karlsruhe in Bundesliga 2 on Saturday, home supporters will be allowed to use pyrotechnics legally and in a controlled environment.
+In a first for German football, when Hamburg face Karlsruhe in Bundesliga 2 on Saturday, home supporters will be allowed to use pyrotechnics legally and in a controlled environment.

 The German Football Association (DFB)'s "Prevention, Security and Football Culture" commission has officially given HSV permission to set off ten smoke bombs behind the goal at the Volksparkstadion in the area between the terrace and the pitch as the teams walk out.